-The Main Sequence relation in the HST Frontier Fields
+The Star Formation Main Sequence in the Hubble Space Telescope Frontier Fields

 Astronomy and Astrophysics

 MetadataShow full item record

 Santini, P., Fontana, A., Castellano, M., Criscienzo, M., Merlin, E., Amorin Barbieri, R., Daddi, E., et al. (2017).
 The Star Formation Main Sequence in the Hubble Space Telescope Frontier Fields.
 Astronomy and Astrophysics, 847 (1)https://doi.org/10.3847/1538-4357/aa8874